hsvgbkhgbv/Thermostat-assisted-continuously-tempered-Hamiltonian-Monte-Carlo-for-Bayesian-learning/README.md

 --saving-tempering-model                                   # set up whether it is necessary to save the tempering model
 ```

-Here, the tempering model is to handle the unexpected noise happening during the dynamics.
+Here, the tempering model is to handle the unexpected noise for the tempering variable occuring during the dynamics.

 ## Invoke API of TACTHMC